 Music

 The Department of Music offers introductory and advanced instruction in the history of music, the theory of music, composition, music technology, and performance.
-The Music major provides a general music program in the humanities, as well as preparation for graduate studies or for careers in music.
+The Music major provides a general music program in the humanities, as well as preparation for graduate studies or for music careers.

 Courses for Nonmajors and Majors